maarten-pennings/303WIFILC01/4-display/readme.md

    It borrows from I2C that it has registers that the host (ESP8266) should write to, and those registers have a (one byte) address.

- - For displaying content there are two registers per digit, one for _data_ and one for _control_.

- - The four control registers (this is rather hidden in the datasheet) start at location 48H.
-   So for the four digits they are at 0x48, 0x4A, 0x4C and 0x4E.
+ - There is one generic _control_ register at location 48H (0x48).

- - The control registers determine whether the digit is on or off, and what brightness it has.
+ - The control register determines whether the display is on or off, and what brightness it has.
-   It also controls whether the digit has 7 or 9 segments, do not understand that yet.

    ![control](TM1650-control.png)

-   A write of 0b0101_0001 to 0x48 configures digit 1 to have brightness 5, 8 segments and On.
+   A write of 0b0101_0001 to 0x48 configures the display to have brightness 5, 8 segments and power On.

+   Observe that 000 is tagged as brightness 8 - so think of this as (1)000.

+   I believe the 7/8 segments settings changes the timing of the digit/segment control (mode 7 has one segment less; P is always on).

  - Since the device does not have an address itself, the example transaction has the form `START 48 51 STOP`.
 In Arduino wire API, we need to begin a transaction